 Dog Tricks and Skills Clicker Training Hillarys

-How does clicker training work for teaching complex dog skills?
+How does clicker training work for dogs?